emojicode/emojicode/README.md

 We highly recommend to follow Emojicode’s Twitter account [@Real\_Emojicode][6] to stay up with the latest.

 ## 🔨 Building from source

-If you don’t want to use the prebuilt binaries or want to work on Emojicode, you can of course also build Emojicode from source.
+**The following instructions apply only to the code in the master branch, which is not stable.
+[Check out the 0.5 branch for stable code.][3]**

 ### Building locally

-Prerequisites (earlier versions might work but are not tested):
+Prerequisites (versions are recommendations):

-- clang and clang++ 3.9 or newer, or
-- gcc and g++ 7.2 or newer (previous GCC versions are unsuitable due to a bug)
+- clang and clang++ 5.0.1 or gcc and g++ 7.2
-- CMake 3.5.1 or newer and (preferably) Ninja
+- CMake 3.5.1+ and (preferably) Ninja
-- Python 3.5.2 or newer (for tests and packaging)
-- Allegro 5 to compile the allegro package
-  - `sudo apt-get install liballegro5-dev` on Debian/Ubuntu
-  - `brew install allegro` on macOS
+- LLVM 5.0.1
+- Python 3.5.2+ for testing

 Steps: